sudarsunkannan/CS519/prep/prep.md

-# CS 416 - Self Assesment Prep Quiz (Non-graded assignment)
+## CS 416 - Self Assessment C Quiz

 Name:
 NetID:

-Due date: 02/04/2019 (No hard deadline)
+Due date: 02/04/2019 (Not graded and no hard deadline)

-#### Please solve manually with pen and paper.
+Please solve manually with pen and paper.

-## What is the output of the following code snippet?
+### What is the output of the following code snippet?

     uint32_t v = 0xdeadbeef;
     printf("%02x", (char *)v[0]);